TyrfingMjolnir/dotfiles_old/SOPPurchaseCoC.md

 #### Hardware estimated TCO and endurance
 * Das Keyboard series 4; due to overall build quality
-* Most computers by Apple have way more metal than plastic in the chassis, the same goes for Talos™ II by Raptor
+* Most computers by Apple have way more metal than plastic, the same goes for Talos™ II by Raptor
 * For tarp choose old fashion, rather than new lightweight( next year micro plastic )

 #### Catering